rroller/media-roller/README.md

 # Running
-Pull the repo then run
+Make sure you have [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [FFmpeg](https://github.com/FFmpeg/FFmpeg) installed then pull the repo and run:
 ```bash
 ./run.sh
 ```